MicrosoftDocs/win32/desktop-src/TaskSchd/weeklytrigger-randomdelay.md

 ---
 title: WeeklyTrigger.RandomDelay property
-description: For scripting, gets or sets a delay time that is randomly added to the start time of the trigger. ms.assetid: '711b188d-b283-4c99-b43d-644f39a31cdc'
+description: For scripting, gets or sets a delay time that is randomly added to the start time of the trigger. | WeeklyTrigger.RandomDelay property ms.assetid: '711b188d-b283-4c99-b43d-644f39a31cdc'
 keywords:
 - RandomDelay property Task Scheduler